Nissan Chemicals NanoActiv® technology has proven to be a game changer for increased oil production in tight light oil formations across the Western Canadian Sedimentary Basin | BOE Report

 In discussions with Nissan Chemicals management in early 2019, WPM management quickly realized that this innovative nanoActiv® technology may have real applications in tight oil formations within the Western Canadian Sedimentary Basin.
 In late 2019, WPM convinced a client to pump its first nanoActiv® product on a vertical Cardium well, and since then, approximately 350,000 litres have been pumped in new fracks on multiple tight formations across western Canada.

-In speaking with Bernie Cabot, President, Mark Schumlick, VP Business Development, and Linden Achen, Senior Geologist & Project Manager, they strongly believe this innovative technology will transform the oil and gas fracking industry and allow oil companies to recover more reserves without increasing well length or pumping larger frac volumes.
+In speaking with Bernie Cabot, President, Mark Schumlick, VP Business Development, and Linden Achen, Project Manager, they strongly believe this innovative technology will transform the oil and gas fracking industry and allow oil companies to recover more reserves without increasing well length or pumping larger frac volumes.

 “It’s like putting billions and billions of nano-crowbars into the formation, and prying the oil droplets off the rock face,” Achen said.
 Cabot said, “for a minimal capital expenditure increase, operators may realize a 20+ per cent increase in the first 12 months of oil production, which not only means lower cost per barrel of oil recovered but also a 20 per cent overall reduction in GHG emissions on a per barrel basis.
 This is a win-win for operators when they can recover more oil and also reduce their environmental footprint with lower per barrel GHG emissions.”